THC and CBD: What is the Difference?

 The Legal Status of CBD and THC

-Marijuana and THC are both listed in the U.S. Controlled Substances Act and prohibited under federal law.
-Thirty-three U.S. states and Washington D.C. have passed their own cannabis laws that permit the use of medical marijuana with high levels of THC if it is prescribed by a physician.
-Eleven of those states and Washington D.C. have also legalized the recreational use of marijuana and THC.
+Marijuana and THC are listed in the U.S. Controlled Substances Act and prohibited under federal law.
+At the time of writing, 18 U.S. states and territories like Washington D.C. and Guam have passed their recreational cannabis laws, with another 37 giving some type of legislation that permits the use of medical marijuana with high levels of THC if a physician prescribes it.
+For those out there counting, that's the majority of the U.S., with 1 in every 3 Americans living somewhere they can legally purchase some form of cannabis.

 CBD's legal status is not so straightforward.
-CBD itself is not listed under the Controlled Substances Act and even though hemp-extracted CBD was legalized by the 2018 Farm Bill, CBD derived from marijuana remains illegal unless you get it via a state-regulated medical marijuana program or purchase it in a state that permits recreational marijuana use.
+CBD itself is not listed under the Controlled Substances Act.
+Even though the 2018 Farm Bill legalized hemp-extracted CBD, CBD derived from marijuana remains illegal unless you get it via a state-regulated medical marijuana program or purchase it in a state that permits recreational marijuana use.

 How THC and CBD Work Together